etienneschalk/advent-of-code/README.md

 ### Types of problems

-Note: To get an overview of all input datatypes, grep for `type PuzzleInput =` globally in the project.
+Note: To get an overview of all input data types, grep for `type PuzzleInput =` globally in the project.
 It gives a quick overview over the variety of data structures used.
 Scalar to Range manipulation, Sankey flow diagrams

 - Day 5: If You Give A Seed A Fertilizer